cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ```
 while not within(x, y, 6) do
     approach(x, y, 4);
-    if @unit.dead == 1 then
+    if @unit.@dead == 1 then
         break;
     end;
-    ...
+    // ...
 end;
 ```

 ### Using labels with break or continue

 An unlabeled `break` statement exits the innermost `for` or `while` statement, however a labeled `break` can exit from an outer statement.
 It is necessary to mark the outer statement with a label, and then use the `break <label>` syntax, as shown here:

 ```
 MainLoop:
-for i in 1 ..
+for var i in 1 ..
 10 do
-    for j in 5 ..
+    for var j in 5 ..
 20 do
         if i > j then
             break MainLoop;
         end;